ninjadev23/API-NOTES/README.md

 ## Notes API Typescript And Express

-A complete, secure, and efficient API built with TypeScript, Express, and MongoDB as the database, featuring protected routes and implementing jsWebToken for user and session authentication.
+A complete, secure, and efficient API built with TypeScript, Express, and MongoDB as the database, featuring protected routes and implementing JsonWebToken for user and session authentication.

 ### EndPoints